nimich/Presentations/Databricks AI Summit 2025/Readme.md

 ### Challenges Revisited

-What did we achieve with the New Architecture.
+Reexamining our past challenges, we can see that the new architecture addresses them effectively.
-Increased scalability, with boundaries setting and quota separation.
+Scalability was increased through the introduction of clear boundaries and the separation of quotas across teams and environments.
-FinOps Improvements with Cost transparency and Optimization due to resource flexibility.
+FinOps practices were improved by enabling cost transparency and decoupling costs between teams.
-Governance with Access control and Isolation of Sensitive Data as well as Resource Standardization and Change Management.
+Governance was strengthened with enhanced access control, isolation of sensitive data, standardization of resources, and more reliable change management.
-And all this leading us closer to our goal of achieving Data Democratization.
+These advancements collectively moved the organization closer to the goal of achieving data democratization.

 ## Migration